Safety Keys

 The travel conditions map allows you to view current roadway conditions and advisories for the stretch of Turnpike on which you will be traveling.

-www.511PA.com is an interactive map with information on traffic conditions statewide.
+Visit www.511PA.com is an interactive map with information on traffic conditions statewide.

 When traveling the PA Turnpike, pay attention to our Dynamic Message Signs.
 These large, electronic signs along the roadway are used to warn motorists of approaching traffic congestion, accidents, weather alerts, safety messages and more.